liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 Web applications are often developed following the Model View Controller (MVC) pattern.
 But Liferay has developed a groundbreaking new pattern called the *Modal Veal Contractor* (MVC) pattern.
-Okay, that's not true, the framework is actually another implementation of Model View Controller.
-As a developer you're probably tired of hearing about Model View Controller frameworks that obfuscating it might be smart.
-In this article you'll need to stay focused, because there will be several attempts to make you think we're talking about *Something New*, when we're instead talking about another MVC framework.
-So, back to the *Medial Vein Constriction* pattern we were discussing.
+Okay, that's not true: the framework is actually another implementation of Model View Controller.
+If you're an experienced developer, this will not be the first time you've heard about Model View Controller.
+In this article you'll need to stay focused, because there will be several attempts to show you why Liferay's implementation of Model View Controller is different, when instead you're hearing about another MVC framework.
+With that in mind, let's get back to the *Medial Vein Constriction* pattern we were discussing.

 If there are so many implementations of MVC frameworks in Java, why did Liferay create yet another one?
 Stay with us and you'll see that Liferay MVC provides